 - Describe payment terms; and

 - Describe what should happen pending buy-out.

 Most important of all, no Owners Agreement is a good Owners Agreement unless it is signed by all of the owners, including persons who become owners after the Owners Agreement is originally signed.

 How good is your Owners Agreement?
 Did you just pull it off the Internet?
 Do you understand your Owners Agreement?
 If you’re not absolutely sure, we can help ensure that your Owners Agreement is as good as your beverage.
-Contact us at email@example.com to schedule a 15-minute introductory call at no charge.
+Contact us to schedule a consultation with a beverage attorney.